So you’ve written your heart out, poured sweat and tears into every word, and now you’re ready to show your masterpiece to the world!

 Substantive writing is crucial in keeping your readers engaged to the very end.
 It is achieved by complex analysis of the writing’s impact on the reader.
 My job is to make sure your writing is clear, concise, and appealing to the reader from start to finish.

 Copy editing starts with basic proofreading: correcting fundamental errors such as spelling, typos, punctuation, and incorrect or outdated information.
-But copy editing goes even further to correct errors related to grammar, syntax, word choices, sentence structure, redundancies, point of view, flow, format, consistent voice and style.
+But copy editing goes even further to correct errors related to grammar, syntax, word choices, sentence structure, redundancies, point of view, flow, format, consistent voicing, and style.

 This is the summary of your entire book.
 Before an agent reads your entire manuscript, he or she first will evaluate whether your book premise is solid (based on the synopsis you provide).
 For nonfiction books, your synopsis will include a one paragraph summary of the specifics covered in every chapter of the book.
 For fiction books, your synopsis will be a two-to-three page narrative summary of your entire novel.
 Don’t break your fiction synopsis down by chapter, just write it as a condensed version of your novel.